-- In winter branch defects and structural issues are plainly visible with the absence of leaves and clear sight of the tree limbs and branch collar.
+- In winter, branch defects and structural issues are plainly visible with the absence of leaves and clear sight of the tree limbs and branch collar.

-- Don’t worry, Arborists can tell the difference between a live branch and a dead one even if there are no leaves.
+- Arborists can tell the difference between a live branch and a dead one, even if there are no leaves.

 - In the cold months, there is less risk of disease or pest infestation.

-- If your goal for tree pruning is to stimulate a vigorous burst of new growth in the spring, the best time to trim your tree is in the winter dormant season.
+- If your goal is to stimulate a vigorous burst of new growth in the spring, the best time to trim your tree is in the winter dormant season.

-- If your goal for tree pruning is to direct the growth by slowing the branches you don’t want; or to slow the development of a tree or branch, the best time to trim is summer, soon after the seasonal growth is complete.
+- If your goal is to direct the growth by slowing the branches you don’t want, or to slow the development of a tree or branch, the best time to trim is summer, soon after the seasonal growth is complete.

-Unless there are mitigating factors, RTEC is able to trim most trees year round.
+Unless there are mitigating factors, RTEC is able to prune most trees year round.

 Not All Species Should Be Pruned Year Round

-With proper technique and skill most species can be trimmed year-round; however, it’s key for the health of certain species to be pruned at a specific time of year.
+With proper technique and skill, most species can be pruned year-round; however, it’s key for the health of certain species to be pruned at a specific time of year.

-If you have a flowering tree and your goal is to increase flower production, then it’ll be important to take into account the time of the year that the tree blooms.
+If you have a spring flowering tree and your goal is to increase flower production, then it’ll be important to take into account the time of the year that the tree blooms.
 For trees that bloom in the spring, the best time to prune is when their flowers fade.
-For trees and shrubs that flower in mid-to-late summer, the best period to prune during is winter through early spring
+For trees and shrubs that flower in mid-to-late summer, the best period to prune during is winter through early spring.

 Crepe Myrtles should be pruned after the last frost of the year in order to produce a vibrant bloom.

 Because of Dutch Elm Disease, it’s safer to trim elm trees in the dead of winter, as this disease isn’t active during the winter season.
-With that said, just like any tree that is susceptible to disease or insects proper pruning with sanitized equipment should be enough to keep Elms from contracting Dutch elm disease.
+With that said, just like any tree that is susceptible to disease or insects, proper pruning with sanitized equipment should be enough to keep Elms from contracting Dutch Elm Disease.

-Like trees, trimming bushes depends on the type of species.
-However; when in doubt always prune in the dormant season (winter).
+Like trees, pruning bushes depends on the type of species; however, when in doubt always prune in the dormant season (winter).

-- For bushes without blooms (like burning bush, boxwoods, and barberry) prune these anytime except for late autumn.
-Bushes trimmed in late fall may not have enough time to harden off the pruning cuts before the first frost.
+- For bushes without blooms (i.e. burning bush, boxwoods, barberry) prune these any time except in late autumn.
+Bushes pruned in late fall may not have enough time to harden off the pruning cuts before the first frost.
 This could cause damage to the bush.

-- For early spring blooming bushes (like lilac, forsythia, and rhododendron) prune in late spring immediately after they finish blooming.
-If you wait to prune these types of bushes during summer or winter you will see lower amounts of spring bloom.
+- For early spring blooming bushes (i.e. lilac, forsythia, and rhododendron) prune in late spring immediately after they finish blooming.
+If you wait to prune these types of bushes during summer or winter, you will see lower amounts of spring bloom.

-- For bushes that bloom during the summer (like butterfly bushes and hydrangeas) prune these bushes in winter while they are dormant or in early spring before new growth develops.
+- For bushes that bloom during the summer (i.e. butterfly bushes and hydrangeas) prune these bushes in winter while they are dormant or in early spring before new growth develops.